ZidovudineBrand Name: Retrovir Other Names: AZT, ZDV, azidothymidine Drug Class: Nucleoside Reverse Transcriptase Inhibitors

 See full prescribing information for complete boxed warning.

-- Hematologic toxicity including neutropenia and severe anemia have been associated with the use of zidovudine tablets.
+• Hematologic toxicity including neutropenia and severe anemia have been associated with the use of zidovudine.
 (5.1)

-- Symptomatic myopathy associated with prolonged use of zidovudine tablets.
-(5.2)
+• Symptomatic myopathy associated with prolonged use of zidovudine.
+(5.3)

-- Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues including zidovudine.
+• Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogues including zidovudine.
 Suspend treatment if clinical or laboratory findings suggestive of lactic acidosis or pronounced hepatotoxicity occur.
 (5.4)

 RECENT MAJOR CHANGES

 Warnings and Precautions, Lactic Acidosis and Severe 11/2017

 Warnings and Precautions, Lipoatrophy (5.7) 11/2017

 INDICATIONS AND USAGE